Why do Tree Swallows use nest boxes?

 which although larger than swallows average fewer nestlings per brood.

-- Recently some bluebird hobbyists have advocated using very small boxes in a
+- Recently some bluebird hobbyists have advocated using very small

-dimensions that are far too small for swallow broods of up to seven young.
+far too small for swallow broods of up to seven young.

 - You may meet people who say the small bluebird boxes are just fine for Tree

 Swallows.
 They are NOT ok!
 While it is true Tree Swallows will eagerly accept

 small boxes, their nestlings may not thrive or fledge successfully.